Home » London » Harry Potter Studio Tour tickets

 Digital Guide & Souvenir Guidebook

-Before entering, you may rent a Digital Guide for approximately £5 from the counter in the foyer, which will provide you with more information on the Studio Tour.
+Before entering, you may rent a Digital Guide for approximately £5 from the counter in the foyer, providing you with more information on the Studio Tour.

 For about £10, you can buy a Warner Bros.
 Studio Tour London Souvenir Guidebook, which includes behind-the-scenes secrets and stunning photographs.

-Only the initial part of the Harry Potter London studio tour is guided, after which you are on your own to explore.
+Only the initial part of the Harry Potter London studio tour is guided, after which you can explore.

 Since there is so much to see, visitors tend to get lost and miss important sets and props.